 Beginning in Curecanti National Recreation Area at Blue Mesa Dam, the canyon continues west through the Black Canyon of the Gunnison National Park, ending downstream in the Gunnison Gorge National Conservation Area.
 Yep, it’s a lot of territory to cover on a motorcycle.
 For those who prefer road trips in four wheels, you’re going to love the view — and stop often for photos.

-The South Rim scoot offers spectacular views of the Black Canyon and 12 viewpoints.
+The South Rim offers spectacular views of the Black Canyon and 12 viewpoints.
 Some of these scenic points are close to the road, while others require a short walk.
 Don’t miss Chasm View, Painted Wall, and Sunset View.

 Traveling east on U.S. 50 from Black Canyon, take the short detour to Cimarron Canyon & Visitor Center, its railroad exhibits, and a view of Morrow Point Dam.
 Continue riding on Highway 50 for unique views of geologic formations and vistas of the surrounding mountains.

 The North Rim Drive is the road less traveled.
-A gravel road open late March through mid- November (weather dependent), this scoot offers six exceptionally stunning overlooks of the canyon.
+A gravel road opens late March through mid- November (weather dependent), this drive offers six exceptionally stunning overlooks of the canyon.